aws/amazon-documentdb-odbc-driver/docs/dev/build_linux.md

-# Linux - Building the Amazon Timestream ODBC Driver - TO DO
+# Linux - Building the Amazon Timestream ODBC Driver

 ## Linux

 ### Dependencies

-The terminal can be used to install all the dependencies for Linux.
+The Unix shell can be used to install all the dependencies for Linux.

 #### Ubuntu 64-bit
 ```sh